sunaku/glove80-keymaps/README.md

 #### One-shot shifts

-The Lower keys on the base layer provide one-shot sticky shift functionality, whereby tapping them temporarily activates a sticky Shift that applies itself to the next key you tap.
+The traditional pinky shift keys on the base layer are one-shot sticky shifts, whereby tapping them temporarily activates a sticky Shift that applies itself to the next key you tap.
 This can be useful for single letter capitalization, such as for the frequent "I" in English or when typing camel/PascalCase names.

+Similarly, the combination of thumb T4 and the home row index finger key also provides the same one-shot sticky shifting for single letter capitalization.

 #### Bilateral combinations